I am a little girl and my name is Rose, Rose is my name…

 Given the vast scope inherent in the book, Wilson and Ross had to assume the rich task of adapting the ideas presented in print form . . . into a performance medium that’s collaborative and multisensory – and in this instance, intended for children.
 As Ross points out, much of the “telling” and interpretation in a story like this rest with the audience.
 As such, there will be significant – and individual – variations between the way a story is told and how it is received.
 “As my good friend (Soulpepper’s Resident Artist and Young Family Director of Design) Lorenzo Savoini puts it – theatre occurs in the mind of the audience,” Ross explains.
 “The performers and designers and directors are trying to create a situation where the story is being implied in a way so that the audience is actually telling themselves the story privately.
 We give them the tools, but their imagination is key – and if we don’t rely on their imagination and trust it, then we are not doing our jobs properly.”
 And in Ross’ view, children are “far more open-minded to imaginative storytelling” than their adult counterparts, and are more ready for what he and Wilson have in mind.
 In describing his musical compositions for the child audiences who will come to experience Rose, he enthuses, “their imaginations are on fire 24/7, so tapping into that is such a joy.”

 Despite The World Is Round being considered a children’s book, its themes are universal and transcend age.
 It’s no secret that scholars continue to puzzle over it for meaning that remains ambiguous and elusive.
-Is this challenge . . or does it provide Rose‘s creators with an unusual freedom to suggest themes relatable to the children in the audience and their caregivers?
+Is this a challenge . . or does it provide Rose‘s creators with an unusual freedom to suggest themes relatable to the children in the audience and their caregivers?
 Ross describes the universality of Rose’s quest in this way: “David Crombie spoke at an event I was at recently, and as he wrapped up his speech, he said that we are all basically asking ourselves the same three questions in life whether we’re 5, 55 or 105.
 These questions are 1) Who I am?
 2) How do I behave? and 3) Where do I belong?
 I think Rose is asking these questions on all of our behalf, and her journey towards finding the answer is heroic and worth experiencing no matter what age you are.”

 While Ross and Wilson are obviously delighted at the prospect of enlivening children’s imaginations, it is also clear that they value and respect what children think.
 According to Wilson, the only child to hear the music of Rose (so far) has been Ross’ daughter.
 So the children who attend the concerts will be the first kids to hear it.
 “And we’ll be attentive to them,” she says, noting that their responses will inform Rose’s development.
 “Sharing this publicly is the next stage of the process, and I’m sure we’ll use information we get from the concerts moving forward.”